AckerlyXu/heima/articles/azure-toolkit-for-eclipse-azure-role-properties.md

 ![][ic719499]

+>[!NOTE]
->[AZURE.NOTE] Windows only: when you set the number of instances to a value greater than 1 and you also configure an application server, the toolkit will allow only 1 role instance to run in the emulator, regardless of this setting.
+> Windows only: when you set the number of instances to a value greater than 1 and you also configure an application server, the toolkit will allow only 1 role instance to run in the emulator, regardless of this setting.
 This is to avoid port binding conflicts between the different server instances (for example, all trying to bind to port 8080) when they run on the same computer.
 Your desired instance count setting is preserved, but it goes into effect only when you deploy to the cloud.

 <a name="caching_properties"></a>